tensorflow/docs/site/en/guide/profiler.md

         pass
     ```

-Note that running the profiler for too long can cause it to run out of memory.
+Note: Running the Profiler for too long can cause it to run out of memory.
+It is
-It is recommended to profile no more than 10 steps at a time.
+recommended to profile no more than 10 steps at a time.
+Avoid profiling the
+first few batches to avoid inaccuracies due to initialization overhead.

 *   Sampling mode - Perform on-demand profiling by using
     `tf.profiler.experimental.server.start()` to start a gRPC server with your